 I live in Wichita, Kansas which is 250 km SSE of the geographic center of the continental USA.
 I've also lived in Texas and Nebraska.
-My home rig is a Yaesu FT-950 and an Ameritron AL-811 with new tubes.
+My home rig is a Yaesu FT-950 with QRO provided by an Ameritron AL-811 with new tubes.
 There's also a Yaesu FT-1900R in the shack, connected to a Diamond X50A antenna in the attic.
 An Astron RS-35M powers the shack, with a repaired lightning-struck RS-35A as a backup.
 I also have a 1960 model Bird model 43 wattmeter that was found in a recycler's waste which I've restored.
 The HF antennas at home include a modified ZeroFive GP1040 vertical and a Cushcraft beam, each fed with Andrew ½" Heliax.
 The vertical is matched by a Palstar AT2K manual tuner and is mounted on a tower 5 meters (16.5 feet) tall.
-It is 13.1 meters (43 feet) tall itself, for a total structure height of 59.5 feet, or just a bit over 18 meters.
+The vertical antenna is 13.1 meters (43 feet) tall itself, for a total structure height of 59.5 feet, or just a bit over 18 meters.
 The fully restored 1994-vintage Cushcraft A-3S beam has a Balun Designs balun and is mounted on a 12.5 meter (41 foot) tilting monopole.
 The beam is turned by a 1967-vintage Ham-M rotator that I cleaned up, repaired and painted which works great.
 I'm also preparing to put up an MFJ-1762 6 meter beam with a homebuilt balun with parts from Amidon.

 There's both a Yaesu FT-857D and a FT-8800R in my truck, using Hustler antennas on the mobile HF rig which is tuned by a LDG YT-100 tuner.
 The VHF/UHF rig has a Comet SBB-5NMO antenna and is APRS capable.